MahBadran93/ROS_Project/README.md

   https://www.loom.com/share/150f75325a8c46789f8fdde45a46e514
   </p>

-- If we want to create our own custom sequence of waypoints and implement the navigation through all the points autonomously, let's execute the following:
+- If we want to create our own custom sequence of waypoints and implement the navigation through all the points autonomously, we've done the following:
    - First, we set up waypoints locations.
 So, what we need is a coordinates of the waypoints with respect to map reference frame.
 To implement that, we create a list or a dictionary of our waypoint coordinates.
       ```
       def CustomWayPoints():